Housing Accommodations

 Back to Top

-Supporting Documentation Guidance (Non-ESA Requests)
+Supporting Documentation Requirements (Non-ESA Requests)

 Documentation must be provided by an appropriate qualified professional such as a treating or diagnosing health or mental health professional.
 Documentation completed by a family member is not acceptable.
 For psychological disabilities, evaluation and documentation should be within the last six months unless the condition is one that does not change over time.
 All documentation will be evaluated on a case‐by‐case basis.